joselsegura/content-service/CONTRIBUTING.md

   * Make the required updates
   * Push changes to git (this will update your Pull Request):
     * You can add new commit
-    * Or rebase your branch and force push to your GitHub repository:
+    * Or rebase your branch and force push to your GitLab repository:

     ```shell
     git rebase -i master